 Metal-Rules.com: TECHNORACY, that album was the gateway for me to get into C.O.C…

 Mike Dean: Yeah, yeah.

-Mike Dean: I have listened to Black Sabbath since I was five years old and I found “Paranoid” in my brother’s record box.
-At that age it was pretty much just the song “Electric Funeral”, because of the “wah wah”.
-But we kind of grew up on all that and then basically what really got us into punk rock was seeing the Bad Brains.
-Because they played around North Carolina a lot and we were just like everybody else, we were like blown away.
+Mike Dean: I have listened to Black Sabbath since I was five years old, and I found “Paranoid” in my brother’s record box.
+At that age, it was pretty much just the song “Electric Funeral” because of the “wah-wah.”
+But we grew up on all that, and then basically, what really got us into punk rock was seeing the Bad Brains.
+Because they played around North Carolina a lot and we were just like everybody else, we were blown away.
 Because they had the aggressiveness of hardcore, but they had the agility of musicians.
-So that was kind of the game changer for us, it was the Bad Brains.
-Then when Black Flag played around North Carolina a lot for whatever reason, it was on the way to somewhere else they needed to go.
-Better than a nod off.
+So that was kind of the game-changer for us.
+It was the Bad Brains.
+When Black Flag played around North Carolina a lot for whatever reason, it was on the way to somewhere else they needed to go.
+Better than a nod of.
 So that’s where it kind of led us into like the hardcore thing, just incorporating more of our original influences just kind of came more with being able to play better.
-Getting bore with one dimensional music does all aggression and too many songs, just like kind of one dimensional.
-There is people that can do great within that box.
+Getting bored with one-dimensional music does all aggression and too many songs, just like kind of one-dimensional.
+Some people can do great within that box.

-Mike Dean: The last one was really just a whole, with exception of a couple of songs.
+Mike Dean: The last one was really just a whole, except a couple of songs.
 It was really just a whole lot of Black Sabbath, but the self-titled yeah.
-The self-titled was sort of being an experiment of trying to make a record like ANIMOSITY that was current, without thinking too hard about it and it just kind of end up being very eclectic fairly mixed.
+The self-titled was sort of being an experiment of trying to make a record like ANIMOSITY that was current, without thinking too hard about it, and it just kind of end up being very eclectic fairly mixed.
 So we let that happen.
-We had a concept and then we said; who needs a concept?
+We had a concept, and then we said, who needs a concept?
 We just need music.

 DIFFICULT 90’s AND OWNERSHIP TALK